 However, even though, there exist more and more technology to directly influence the way we act in daily life, we remain in theory the masters of our own fate, the sailors of our ships, the seating captains of our bodies.
-Not just in this daily physical world by finding discipline over the impulses of the body and in that the way finding more control over bodily fears those in power like to abuse, is it also the dream world we can learn how to navigate.
+Not just in this daily physical world by finding discipline over the impulses of the body and in that pursuit finding more control over bodily fears those in power like to abuse, is it also the dream world we can learn how to navigate.
 The subliminal world, which is the way to others, through whatever medium exists today in the landscape of bio-politics.
 Without being the master of our Self, our mind, we let someone else choose who we identify with and then the body will just follow.

 I have written before about the differences between mechanical man and conscious man.
 Mechanical man just sets in with the routine and preps himself for the cyborg he or she can become, being the ultimate servant of his or hers governor.
 A more conscious man or woman does not settle in for the lures and temptations of the body to just survive.
 The mystery of the body is that the spine, for example, is not made to be fixed in a chair, but is made to dance, to jump and be unpredictable.
 So when I try to understand the topic of bio-politics we have to admit our own alienation from the mystery of the body and recognise the power we give to those that seek the govern-mentality of other man’s life.

 In the end, only individuals can master the mind and the body themselves, and it remains a question of who we want to be in the future dealing with the challenges that rise ahead of us now.

 Thanks for the read,